 Avery Island is best known as the home of the Louisiana pepper sauce called Tabasco.
-Until 1999, Weeks Island was home to a Strategic Petroleum Reserve maintained by the U.S. Department of Energy for use in case of emergencies.
+Weeks Island is home to a Strategic Petroleum Reserve maintained by the U.S. Department of Energy for use in case of emergencies.
 Cote Blanche is still accessible by land, but Belle Isle is remote and can only be reached by boat.